 A Brief History

 Kindergarten initially became popular after World War I, when part-day programs were first used to serve more children and save money.
-During the Depression many school districts cut back on kindergarten, but the programs grew again following World War II.
-By 2000, 88% of five-year-olds in the United States were enrolled in a school-based kindergarten program.
+During the Depression, many school districts cut back on kindergarten, but the programs grew again following World War II.
+By 2000, 88% of all five-year-olds in the United States were enrolled in a school-based kindergarten program.

 Finally, interest in academic preparation to ensure later school success has created a demand for early school programs.
 Full-day kindergartens appear to have many advantages to school districts and to parents.
 However, to be effective, both half-day and full-day programs must be geared to the development young children.
 Full-day programs designed to push children to learn academic skills before they are really ready are likely to backfire.

 Many states are now developing guidelines for children ages six and younger based on the National Association for the Education of Young Children’s (NAEYC) list of “developmentally appropriate practices.”
 The major challenge facing kindergarten is to provide developmentally and individually appropriate learning environments for all children who are legally old enough to attend kindergarten.
 Because children entering kindergarten vary widely in maturity, teachers need to provide several levels of learning experience for each activity.
 For example, a “trip to the store” can provide a language experience, a math lesson and a science lesson: The language experience is making a grocery list; the math lesson is measuring the ingredients that the children buy; and the science lesson is the discussion about what happens when the ingredients are mixed and baked.